twlab/ReferenceAlignmentBias/PhasingReads/README.md

+# Phasing Reads
+### This code details how bulk ATAC-seq, RNA-seq, and WGBS data were phased using the maternal and paternal genomes of the individuals under study.
+The subdirectories include the scripts for each different aligner (BWA-mem for ATAC, STAR for RNA, and Bismark for WGBS) and the Python scripts used to phase the outputs of these aligners.

+### The general workflow is detailed below:

+---

 Create a combined Genome file of maternal and paternal genome by renaming all chromosomes to be either maternal or paternal, and then cat the files together.

 > sed 's/^>chr.*/&_maternal/' HG00741_mat_ragtag.fasta > HG00741_mat_ragtag_marked.fasta\